 It all started in 1979 with Sony's Walkman.
 The portable cassette player then went digital with the invention of the first portable MP3 player in 1997.

-On this day in 1945, as the world struggled to cope with the aftermath of World War II and a strange new world order, the United Nations came into being
+On this day in 1945, as the world struggled to cope with the aftermath of World War II and the new world order that had emerged, the United Nations was

 Today is the one and only, official, World Pasta Day.
 And, no, that's not an internet invention.
 Today really IS World Pasta Day.
 And to commemorate it,